Comic Con Liverpool: History and Organisation

 Comic Con Liverpool began its annual run of events in 2018 after the Movie Comic Media (MCM) Expo Group ceased their own annual comic convention event in Liverpool after hosting it since 2015.
 Monopoly Events CEO Andy Kleek was approached by Exhibition Centre Liverpool who wanted to continue hosting an annual event for the people of the city and its surrounding areas.

 Monopoly Events is a Manchester-based event organization company that specializes in events held in the North West of England and Scotland.
-Along with the Liverpool event, they are also responsible for organizing Comic Con Scotland, Comic Con Scotland Aberdeen, Comic Con Wales, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Yorkshire, Comic Con Midlands Telford, Comic Con Midlands Birmingham, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries and For the Love of Anime and plans for further expansion across the UK including organizing Comic Con London, Comic Con South West, Comic Con South East, Comic Con East Anglia and Comic Con Ireland in the future.
+Along with the Liverpool event, they are also responsible for organizing Comic Con Scotland, Comic Con Scotland Aberdeen, Comic Con Wales, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Midlands Telford, Comic Con Midlands Birmingham, Comic Con Ireland, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries, For the Love of Anime, For the Love of Time & Space, For the Love of Supernatural, Comic Con Czech Republic, Comic Con Poland and formerly Comic Con Yorkshire, there are also plans for further expansion across the UK including organizing Comic Con London, Comic Con South West, Comic Con South East and Comic Con East Anglia in the future.